Skip to content

 • Anomaly counting: Counts distinct anomalies from the relevant check types within the measurement period (cutoff date)

-• Each additional anomaly has diminishing impact
+• Each additional anomaly has diminishing impact (exponential decay)

 • Applicable rule types: Row count size, partition size constraints